dpedu/pyircbot/docs/api/modules/stockplay.rst

     Get a report on the calling player's portfolio.
 Another player's name can be passed as an argument to retrieve information about a player other than the calling player.
 Finally, the 'full' argument can be added to retrieve a full listing of the player's holdings.
-Per the above, values based on symbol prices may be delayed based on the *rcachesecs* config setting.

 Config